 Now you’re probably wondering, is she kidding about the spellchecker?
 The urined post?
 And most importantly, what happened to the guys who walked into a bar?
 Well, the answers are yes, yes, and two guys walked into a bar – the third one ducked.

-One of the things I’m proudest of is that the book teaches a difficult, almost mysterious subject using basic tenets of English, such as contrast, comparison, literalness, etc. It teaches in a fun, funny, kid-friendly way, that keeps kids laughing and turning the pages.
+The true magic of The Joke Machine is that it teaches a difficult, almost mysterious subject using basic tenets of English, in a fun, funny, kid-friendly way, that keeps readers laughing and turning the pages.

 Now I’m going to tell you a secret.
 Lean in, because I’m going to whisper this so kids don’t hear.
 Though The Joke Machine explains how kids can become funnier, it’s also a book that teaches them how to express themselves more creatively and how to become better, more confident writers.